pieterberg/Smartie-Sorter/documentation/components.md

 ### 1.3.
 3D Printed Components

+3D printed components are used for the Colour Detection Mechanism and to house the electronic components.

-The mini arcade game enclosure's 3D printed components were printed using a Zortrax M300 3D printer using:
+The 3D printed components should be printed using a 3D printer, such as the Zortrax M300 3D printer, using:

 - White PLA filament

+Infill settings that maximise the part strength of the 3D printed components should be used.

+The 3D printed components should then be glued in place.

 ### 1.4.
 Labels